 Lanett is a somewhat small city located in the state of Alabama.
 With a population of 6,452 people and four constituent neighborhoods, Lanett is the 93rd largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lanett is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lanett is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Lanett who work in sales jobs (13.39%), office and administrative support (11.56%), and management occupations (8.62%).
+Because occupations involving physical labor dominate the local economy, Lanett is generally considered to be a blue-collar town.
+36.10% of the Lanett workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Lanett is a city of production and manufacturing workers, sales and office workers, and service providers.
+There are especially a lot of people living in Lanett who work in office and administrative support (12.32%), sales jobs (10.13%), and management occupations (8.12%).

-Being a small city, Lanett does not have a public transit system used by locals to get to and from work.
+Lanett is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Lanett in 2010 was $18,230, which is lower middle income relative to Alabama and the nation.
-This equates to an annual income of $72,920 for a family of four.
-Lanett also has one of the higher rates of people living in poverty in the nation, with 33.18% of its population below the federal poverty line.
+The per capita income in Lanett in 2010 was $17,665, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
+This equates to an annual income of $70,660 for a family of four.

 Lanett is an extremely ethnically-diverse city.
 The people who call Lanett home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lanett residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Lanett include English, German, Italian, and Scottish.